XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 api.connect()
 ```

-**Tip:** The local connection uses the Websocket protocol (`ws`) unencrypted rather than the TLS-encrypted version (`wss`).
+**Tip:** The local connection uses the WebSocket protocol (`ws`) unencrypted rather than the TLS-encrypted version (`wss`).
 This is secure only because the communications never leave the same machine, and is easier to set up because it does not require a TLS certificate.
 For connections on an outside network, always use `wss`.

 <!--{# common link defs #}-->